 The wildfire in New Mexico- The Calf Canyon Fire and The Hermits Peak Fire– began as two separate wildfires that combined to destroy several hectares of land and displace hundreds of people.
 According to Forest Officials, both the fires were planned by US forest managers over the winter as a preventive measure.
 The Forest Service stated that what started as a controlled fire in the Santa Fe National Forest in January was meant to clear the land of trees and other vegetation to prevent severe wildfires in the future.

 Ironically, what turned out to be a plan to prevent massive wildfires became the cause of the state’s largest wildfire.
-The Forest Service conducted a thorough investigation of the wildfire in New Mexico on the 27th of May 2022.
-Investigators placed the blame for severe destruction on both the wildfires that continued to smolder for months.
+The Forest Service thoroughly investigated the wildfire in New Mexico on the 27th of May, 2022.
+Investigators placed the blame for severe destruction on both wildfires that continued to smolder for months.

 Federal investigators shift responsibility more towards the US Forest Service for starting a wildfire that has destroyed more than 500 homes.
 The flames raged through almost 500 square miles of high-altitude pine forests and meadows.
 The wildfire has also displaced several residents from rural communities with Spanish-colonial roots and high poverty rates while unleashing enormous ecological damage.